Subgradient Regularized Multivariate Convex Regression at Scale: Abstract

 \section{Abstract}

-We present new large-scale algorithms for fitting a subgradient regularized multivariate convex regression function to $n$ samples in $d$ dimensions---a key problem in shape constrained nonparametric regression with widespread applications in statistics, engineering and the applied sciences.
+We present new large-scale algorithms for fitting a {subgradient regularized} multivariate convex regression function to $n$ samples in $d$ dimensions---a key problem in shape constrained nonparametric regression with applications in statistics, engineering and the applied sciences.
 The infinite-dimensional learning task can be expressed via a convex quadratic program (QP) with $O(nd)$ decision variables and $O(n^2)$ constraints.
 While instances with $n$ in the lower thousands can be addressed with current algorithms within reasonable runtimes, solving larger problems (e.g., $n\approx 10^4$ or $10^5$) is computationally challenging.
 To this end, we present an active set type algorithm on the dual QP.
-For computational scalability, we perform approximate optimization of the reduced sub-problems; and propose randomized augmentation rules for expanding the active set.
-Although the dual is not strongly convex, we present a novel linear convergence rate of our algorithm on the dual.
-We demonstrate that our framework can approximately solve instances of the convex regression problem with $n=10^5$ and $d=10$ within minutes; and offers significant computational gains compared to earlier approaches.
+For computational scalability, we allow for approximate optimization of the reduced sub-problems; and propose randomized augmentation rules for expanding the active set. {{We derive novel computational guarantees for our algorithms.}} We demonstrate that our framework can {approximately} solve instances of the subgradient regularized convex regression problem with $n=10^5$ and $d=10$ within minutes; and shows strong computational performance compared to earlier approaches.